aleph-im/aleph-docs/docs/tools/console/languages/nodejs.md

 └── node_modules/  # Contains all your npm dependencies, can be omitted if using package.json correctly.
 ```

-1. **Main File**: Place your main Node.js file, such as `index.js`, at the root of your package.
-This file is the entry point to your application.
+1. **Main File**: The main Node.js file, like `index.js`, should be easily accessible at the package's root.
-2. **Dependencies**: Include a `package.json` file in your project root.
-This file should list all dependencies needed for your project.
-After defining your `package.json`, run `npm install` to generate a `node_modules` directory and a `package-lock.json` file.
-However, for uploading, it's often recommended to exclude the `node_modules` folder and ensure your platform installs dependencies from `package.json`.
+2. **run.sh**: Acts as the project's entry point.
+2. **Dependencies**: The `package.json` at the project's root must list necessary dependencies.
+After setting up `package.jso`n, execute `npm install` to create a node_modules directory and a package-lock.json.
 3. **Compression**: Compress your project directory into a `.zip` or `.squashfs` file.
-Include the `index.js`, `package.json`, and `package-lock.json`.
-Omitting the `node_modules` directory can significantly reduce the size of your upload package.

 ### Defining the Entry Point

 For Node.js projects, the entry point is specified in the `package.json` file under the `main` field.
-It typically points to your main application file (e.g., `index.js`).
+It typically points to the main application file (e.g., `index.js`).

 ## Example Code

-Assuming your `index.js` file looks like this:
+Given an `index.js:

 ```javascript
 const express = require('express');